alta3/linux-unattended-installation/readme.md

     `git clone https://github.com/alta3/lui.git`

+4. CD into this repo

+    `cd lui`

-4. Change branch to this branch
+5. Change branch to this branch

     `git checkout cloud-bootstrap`

-5. CD into this repo

-    `cd lui`

-6. The `tree` command will show you this:
+6. The `tree` command will show you something like this:

     ```
     ├── LICENSE